VardaPanchal005/kubernetes/README.md

 ### 2. MongoDB ConfigMap (`mongo-config.yaml`)
 This file defines configuration settings that MongoDB needs for running, such as data directory and port number.
 It can store non-sensitive configuration data, which can be accessed by MongoDB containers.

-You might include parameters like `MONGO_DATA_DIR` for the data storage location or `MONGO_PORT` for specifying the MongoDB service port.

 ### 3. MongoDB Deployment (`mongo.yaml`)
 This file defines the MongoDB deployment.
 It specifies the following:
 - The container image (`mongo:5.0`) to use.